 BMW Z4 Overview

 The Z4 looks sharp but isn't as entertaining as we expect a sports car to be.
-Handling is capable and secure, but vague steering, a penchant for understeer, and a jittery ride undermine the Z4's fun factor.
-Its 2.0-liter, turbocharged four-cylinder is plenty powerful and returned 28-mpg overall, but it has a diesellike clatter at idle.
-The six-speed manual transmission is precise but slightly notchy.
+Handling is capable and secure, but vague steering, a penchant for understeer, and a jittery ride undermine the fun factor.
+Its 2.0-liter, turbo four-cylinder is plenty powerful and returned 28-mpg overall, but it has a diesellike idle.
+The six-speed manual is precise but slightly notchy.
 An eight-speed automatic is optional, as are powerful six-cylinder engines that come with a seven-speed sequential transmission.
 The well-finished cabin has plenty of leg and head room but feels narrow. iDrive controls can be fussy, especially with a manual transmission.
 The retractable hardtop keeps it fairly quiet inside.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).